 So, you’ve set marketing goals, created a marketing plan, and found your target audience.

 The behaviour of your target audience determines the following:

 - The type of content they are interested in, and

 Understanding your audience helps you create content that gets them to engage with your brand.

 Here’s a quick guide to understanding audience behaviour:

 Study their online behaviour and interests

 Check your ICPs’ social media habits; find out what type of content they engage with, what websites they visit, and the online communities they belong to.
-It will give you insight into their interests, and preferred platforms, to ultimately influence the content you create and the best time to post to reach them.
+It will give you insight into their interests and preferred platforms to influence the content you create and the best time to post to reach them.

 Understand their pain points

 Customer feedback, intent-led market research, and industry reports are a few ways you can understand your target audience’s challenges.
 This will allow you to address their needs and provide valuable solutions.